Last Updated on February 12, 2022 by Maggie McKneely

 Raise your hand if you’ve ever thought “I can’t go on a week-long vacation without exercising because I’ll gain weight, or lose muscle!”
 Keep your hand up if you have then tried to squeeze in a run each morning of your vacation, or tried to get a good workout in the sad hotel gym, or turned down foods you secretly really wanted to try out of fear that they’d suddenly make you gain 20 pounds.
 You are not alone.

 Now I know not all of my blog readers care about fitness.
 Period.
 Going on vacation doesn’t disrupt your routine because, well, it doesn’t exist.
 And that’s totally fine!
-In fact, give yourself a pat on the back: you get to go on vacation without stressing out about your workouts.
+In fact, give yourself a pat on the back: you get to go on vacation without stressing out about your workouts or staying in shape.
 But, this article isn’t really for you.

 Fortunately, I’ve come a long way since then, and have finally found that “#balance” in my life regarding traveling and keeping up with my training.
 But I know too many other people who love working out have a hard time fully enjoying their time off because they, like I once did, fear losing all of their hard-earned progress.
 So here is some advice that I have learned through research and trial and error on how to stay fit on vacation (and still enjoy yourself).